chapel-lang/chapel/doc/rst/language/spec/arrays.rst

       sparse-error.chpl:9: error: halt reached - attempting to assign a 'zero' value in a sparse array at index (1, 5)

 .. index::
-   single: domains;association with arrays
+   single: domains; association with arrays
-   single: arrays;association with domains
+   single: arrays; association with domains
 .. _Association_of_Arrays_to_Domains:

 Association of Arrays to Domains